wlloyduw/ContainerProfiler/README.md

 1\.
 Install the Container Profiler

 2\.
-Here the common [use cases](docs/build.md) for applying the Container Profiler to profile a continer
+Here the common [use cases](docs/build.md) for applying the Container Profiler to profile a container

 ## Miscellaneous
 ### How should I reference the Container Profiler if I use it?